 At KAFSC, we believe that community engagement plays a critical role in the work to restore families and build healthy communities.
-We believe that members of the community can be empowered to change the attitudes of the community through their personal relationships and network.
-We seek to engage and mobilize compassionate and committed individuals that share our mission to create a violence free society.
+Members of the community can change the attitudes of the community through their personal relationships and network.
+We seek to engage and mobilize compassionate and committed individuals to share our mission to create a violence free society.

 Join our team of KAFSC Volunteers!
 Volunteers are the very driving force of KAFSC and are an integral part of our organization.
-Volunteers positively forward our mission to build healthy relationships, families, and communities and we truly value the time and contribution give to our Center.
 Whatever skills you bring to the table, we can find a place for you.

 Volunteer Orientation Basic Training: All volunteers must attend Volunteer Orientation Training.
 This session is also open to anyone interested in learning more about KAFSC and what we’re doing in the community.
 Volunteer Orientations are scheduled throughout the year.